p42ai/js-assistant/README.md

 # Report Bugs and Suggest Features

-Please report any bugs or feature suggestions in the **[P42 JavaScript Assistant issue tracker](https://github.com/p42ai/refactor-vscode/issues)**.
+Please report any bugs or feature suggestions in the **[JavaScript Assistant issue tracker](https://github.com/p42ai/refactor-vscode/issues)**.

 # License & Used Open Source Libraries